PAP 3a results: what does it mean?

 - Strengthen your immune system: Through nutrition (plenty of cruciferous vegetables, folic acid, vitamin C), supplements, and stress reduction.

-- Watch the vaginal acidity: A low pH can help and form a barrier against HPV viruses.
-In case of vaginal infections, such as candida or disturbed acidity caused by, for example, Gardnerella, local resistance to the HPV virus seems diminished.
+- Pay attention to vaginal acidity: A low pH can help and form a barrier against HPV viruses.
+In the case of vaginal infections, such as candida or disrupted acidity caused by, for example, Gardnerella, local resistance to the HPV virus appears to be reduced.

 Want to know what you can do about PAP 3a?

-Schedule a no-obligation discovery call and discover which approach fits your situation.
+Schedule a no-obligation consultation by phone and discover which approach suits your situation.

 “After my PAP 3a result, I felt powerless.
 The gynecologist said 'wait and see'.
 Through HPV Health, I received a concrete plan: nutrition, supplements, and the escharotic treatment.
 After 3 months, my smear test was normal again.”